In this tutorial, we will show you how to calculate VAT with PHP.

 For the sake of transparency, online shopping websites will often display VAT alongside their net prices.
 This gives users an idea of how much they will pay in the end.

 How to add VAT to the price of a product.

 In this example, we will add VAT to the price of a product:

 //The VAT rate percentage. $vat = 21.5; //The price, excluding VAT. $priceExcludingVat = 10; //Calculate how much VAT needs to be paid. $vatToPay = ($priceExcludingVat / 100) * $vat; //The total price, including VAT. $totalPrice = $priceExcludingVat + $vatToPay; //Print out the final price, with VAT added. //Format it to two decimal places with number_format. echo number_format($totalPrice, 2);

 - We set the VAT rate to 21.5%.

-- For example purposes, I’ve set the price of the product to 10.
-This is the price of the product EXCLUDING VAT. i.e. The price before VAT has been added.
+- In this example, we set the price of the product to 10.
+This is the price of the product, excluding VAT.

-- We calculated how much VAT has to be added on to the original price.
-We did this by dividing the price by 100 before multiplying it by 21.5 (our VAT percentage).
+- We then calculate how much VAT needs to be added to the original price.
+We do this by dividing the price by 100 and then multiplying it by 21.5 (our VAT percentage).

-- We added the VAT to the original price.
+- After that, we add the VAT to the original price.

-- For example purposes, I’ve set the gross price to 20.
+- In this example, we’ve set the gross price to 20.

 - We work out the net price by dividing the gross price by our divisor.

-- We determine how much of the gross price is VAT by subtracting the net price from the gross price.
+- After that, we determine how much of the gross price is VAT by subtracting the net price from the gross price.